Australian Government Architecture

 • exercising extension options

-• Be for commonly used, clearly defined products and services
+• be open for commonly used, clearly defined products and services

 Standards